MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-LicenseReportForChangeNotificationSubscription.md

 ## DESCRIPTION

 This cmdlet supports retrieving the total number of messages sent by a user in chat/channel and whether a user has the required license(s) to sent change notification events when subscribed for chat or channel messages.
-For more details please review https://docs.microsoft.com/en-us/graph/teams-licenses
+For more details please review [Licenses for subscribing to chat messages](/graph/teams-licenses).

 > [!NOTE]
 > This cmdlet is currently supported in preview version only.